 Best apps to Learn German

-Babbel: If you’re serious about learning German as a beginner, I’d recommend Babbel.
+If you’re serious about learning German as a beginner, I’d recommend Babbel.
 Firstly, the design is straightforward and easy to navigate.
 Secondly, you have the option of starting at a level that suits you.
-Finally, the lessons are better organized and the content is more valuable than that of their competitors.
+Finally, I find that the lessons are well organized and interesting.

-PixWords: Download this when you get bored of “lessons”.
-This is a word game app which will have you reeling when it comes to spelling German compound nouns!
+Download this when you get bored of “lessons”.
+This is a word game app that will have you reeling when it comes to spelling German compound nouns!

 Best German language programs & online courses

 There are almost too many German language programs and online courses to count.
 But, quality over quantity.
 Unless of course, you can have both.

 Here are our top few German online courses that deliver both!

 If you’ve never tried an online language course, you can’t go wrong with Rocket German.
 Auditory learners, this course is for you.